Faced with diminishing resources and increasingly higher expectations, today’s schools are confronting greater challenges than ever before.

 To be considered, candidates must submit the following documents:

-- Copies of teaching evaluations for the most recent two years
+- Copies (annual or summative) of teaching evaluations for the most recent two years (one per academic year).

 A Teacher-Focused Delivery Model